 Any violation of the above guidelines will be referred to the appropriate judicial body and process with such sanctions as shall be deemed appropriate by that governing body.

 9. Grievance Procedures for Persons with Disabilities

-On occasion a student or employee of the college who has a disability may have criticism with regard to matters such as failure to provide reasonable accommodation in courses; barriers in attitude, architecture, or communication; or discrimination in employment.
-The first step is for the student or employee to present his or her concern and request for action directly to the faculty member or other college employee who is involved.
-The professor or other college employee should listen, giving serious attention to the complainant’s concern, and attempt to resolve it in a mutually satisfactory way.
+On occasion a student or employee of the university who has a disability may have criticism with regard to matters such as failure to provide reasonable accommodation in courses; barriers in attitude, architecture, or communication; or discrimination in employment.
+The first step is for the student or employee to present his or her concern and request for action directly to the faculty member or other university employee who is involved.
+The professor or other university employee should listen, giving serious attention to the complainant’s concern, and attempt to resolve it in a mutually satisfactory way.

-If the faculty or staff member's response does not satisfy the complainant, or if the complainant does not feel safe in approaching the faculty or staff member, then the complainant must file a formal grievance with the Campus ADA Compliance Officer, the Vice President for Administration and Finance.
-To file a grievance, the complainant, and only the complainant, must fill out an ADA Grievance Form, which is available in the Office of Administration and Finance.
+If the faculty or staff member's response does not satisfy the complainant, or if the complainant does not feel safe in approaching the faculty or staff member, then the complainant must file a formal grievance with the Campus ADA Compliance Officer, the Director of Human Resources.
+To file a grievance, the complainant, and only the complainant, must fill out an ADA Grievance Form, which is available in the Office of Human Resources.
 Alternative means of filing the ADA Grievance Form, such as a personal interview or a tape recording, will be made available to persons with disabilities upon request.
 The grievance must be filed no later than sixty days after the alleged violation.

 Within ten working days of receiving the grievance, the ADA Compliance Officer will review the grievance, consult with necessary parties, and determine if the grievance shall be forwarded directly to the Campus Accessibility Advisory Committee (CAAC) for fact-finding and decision.